PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 20:12:23
+Last updated: 2024-04-02 20:12:57
-Random Quote: The smallest act of kindness is worth more than the grandest intention. - Oscar Wilde
+Random Quote: You always succeed in producing a result. - Tony Robbins